 For example, gummies often have a quicker onset compared to baked goods, while infused beverages provide a refreshing way to consume cannabis on a hot day.
 Furthermore, certain types of edibles, like CBD-infused snacks, can provide the benefits of cannabis without the psychoactive effects, catering to a wider range of preferences.

-4. Finding Your Dosage
+Determining Your Ideal Dosage

 - Microdosing: Learn the concept of starting with minimal doses and gradually increasing to achieve the desired effects safely.

 - Individual Variability: Understand how factors like metabolism, tolerance, and experience influence the ideal dosage.

 Determining the right dosage is crucial to having a positive edible experience.
 Since edibles can take longer to kick in compared to smoking, it's recommended to start with a low dose, typically 2.5 to 5 milligrams of THC.

 Wait at least two hours before considering additional consumption to gauge the effects.
 Incrementally increase your dosage until you find the ideal balance that meets your needs.
 Remember, everyone's tolerance is different, and finding the right dosage might take some trial and error.